bakedziti420/js-oop-flower-power/readme.md

 ### More methods
 <!-- 12:00 5 minutes-->
-Let's add some more methods to the flower constructor.
+Let's add some more methods to the flower prototype.

 ```javascript
 function Flower() {